Types of Wheelchairs

 Manual wheelchairs

-As the name suggests, manual wheelchairs are those moved by the user or an attendant.
+Manual wheelchairs are those moved by the user or an attendant.
 The self-propelled chairs usually have rear wheels of between 20 and 26 inches in diameter fixed to an axle and positioned so that users can move them by pushing down or pulling back the push rims.
 The users can therefore travel forward and backward at speeds dictated by the amount of force they are able to apply.

 Alternative methods of propulsion include foot pedals and levers worked by hand.